Understanding Phase 3 of the SEISS grant

 It’s recently been announced that the government’s Self-Employed Income Support Scheme (SEISS) has been extended, so there’ll now be two more grants available to claim in the coming months.

-This is to help alleviate financial strain for those whose income is reduced because of the pandemic – although it’s important to note that the first grant in the SEISS extension will be just 40% of your average monthly trading profits, as opposed to the 70% of previous grant (recently changed by the Government – previously was only 20%).
+This is to help alleviate financial strain for those whose income is reduced because of the pandemic – it’s important to note that the first grant in the SEISS extension will be 80% of your average monthly trading profits from November to January, as opposed to the 70% of previous grant (recently changed by the Government – previously was only 20%).

 The new SEISS dates you’ll need to know